cs544-wisc/f23/p2/README.md

 ```sh
 python3 autograde.py
 ```
 For the autograder to work, for each question, please include a line of comment at the beginning of code cell that outputs the answer.
-For example, the code block for question 7 should look like
+For example, the code cell for question 7 should look like
 ```python
 #q7
 ...